 Master of Architecture

 The School of Architecture offers two tracks, for students with or without an architecture education, leading to a professional Master of Architecture.
+We strongly encourage you to apply by the program’s priority admission deadline of February 1.
+This is also the University’s deadline for prospective international students.

 The 2G track admits students looking to complete a 4+2 pathway, including those holding a BS in architecture from a NAAB-accredited institution.
 This program typically takes two years to complete, and it starts in August.
 Prospective candidates should apply for fall enrollment.